vmware/vic/doc/design/vic-machine/service.md

 2. End-to-end tests to verify the API functionality from a client's point of view (and to serve as the first "client", and as a secondary form of documentation).

 Additionally, appropriate testing will be needed for each of the items in the "proposed changes to existing VIC functionality" section.

-## See Also

- * The GitHub Epic for the entirety of this work: https://github.com/vmware/vic/issues/6116
- * The GitHub Epic for the initial "MVP": https://github.com/vmware/vic/issues/5721
- * The GitHub Epic for the corresponding UI work: https://github.com/vmware/vic/issues/5150